 - Review the Senior Project plan with the student and discuss the time frame for completion. - Serve as a mentor, guiding and supporting the student throughout his/her Senior Project - Assist the student, when appropriate, with decisions about his/her product. - Assess the student's work regularly and provide feedback to the student about his/her work. - Communicate regularly with the student. - Share your professional expertise as needed and when appropriate - Review the student's documentation of his/her internship.
-This documentation could include journals, photographs, videos, etc. - Help to assess the student's final product if applicable.
+This documentation could include journals, photographs, videos, etc. - Help to assess the student's final product, if available.

-I agree to mentor student's final presentation of his/he (date an an er Senior Project at Id time). d to help assess the Community Consultant Name Pla ce of Business/Title Address Phone # E-mail Community Consultant Signature Date Thank you for your help.
-If there are any of please feel free to contact teacher-advisor to this student.
-Phone : 541-937-2124 F-mail : concerns or question ns about the Senior Project who will be acting as a
+Community Consultant Name Pl ace of Business/Title Address Phone # E-mail Community Consultant Signature Date Thank you for your help.
+If there are an please feel free to contact teacher-advisor to this student. y concerns or questic ons about the Senior Project who will be acting as a